 Canon S120 vs Epson R-D1

 The Canon PowerShot S120 and the Epson R-D1 are two digital cameras that were announced, respectively, in August 2013 and March 2004.
-The S120 is a fixed lens compact, while the R-D1 is a rangefinder-style mirrorless.
+The S120 is a fixed lens compact, while the R-D1 is a rangefinder-focusing mirrorless.
 The cameras are based on a 1/1.7-inch (S120) and an APS-C (R-D1) sensor.
 The Canon has a resolution of 12 megapixels, whereas the Epson provides 6 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.